 |* News Archive|

-With the recent rains and more on the way, lawns and weeds throughout the City and unincorporated areas of the County adjacent to the City have become overgrown.
+With the recent rains and more to come, lawns and weeds throughout the City and unincorporated areas of the County adjacent to the City will become overgrown.
 Un- kept lawns and high weeds are not only unsightly and considered blight and a nuisance but can become an extreme fire hazard as temperatures heat up.

 A low cost vaccination clinic on Saturday, December 10, 2016 10:00 a.m.- 12:00 p.m .
 The clinic will be at Civic Center Park located at the corner of Hanna Avenue and Otis Avenue across from the Train Depot parking lot.

 In September 2016, the Corcoran City Council approved a road maintenance project for Whitley Ave.

 The project will begin at Otis Ave. and proceed west to Dairy Ave. in 2-3 stages, beginning with crack-sealing, slurry seal, and parking and street striping.